medizininformatik-initiative/fts-next/docs/development/trustcenter-agent.md

 Therefore, we send the concatenation of "Salt_" + oPID to gPAS to create a pseudonym that is used as salt.

-Next we create a transport ID for all original IDs and return Map<oRID, tRID> and oPID ➙ tPID to the CDA.
+Next we generate a random transport ID (tPID) for each original ID and return Map<oRID, tRID> and oPID ➙ tPID to the CDA.
 The CDA replaces the original IDs with the transport IDs and sends the Bundle to the RDA.